-Completing a medical detox program will also reduce your risk of relapse and help keep you on track for sustained sobriety.
+Completing a magic mushroom detox program will also reduce your risk of relapse and help keep you on track for sustained sobriety.

-The withdrawal experience will vary greatly from person to person depending on the following factors:
+Magic mushroom withdrawal symptoms will vary greatly from person to person depending on the following factors:

 - How long you’ve been abusing mushrooms

 - Whether you’ve abused mushrooms with other drugs